binarytrails/ring-api/README.md

 ## Running

+You can choose from the below options depending on your needs.

+* Client script
+    * Execute the *ring_api* Python module
+    * Execute the Ring-daemon soon integrated version

+* Extend in Python
-You can either execute the *ring_api* module or import it into interpreter of your choice.
+    * Import it into interpreter of your choice
+    * Import it into a Python script

 ### Module